-Academic eligibility for federal financial aid is reviewed after each semester (see https://mitchellhamline.edu/financial-aid/mhsl-fa-sap-policy/).
+Academic eligibility for federal financial aid is reviewed after each semester (see the Mitchell Hamline School of Law Financial Aid Satisfactory Academic Progress Policy.
 Students who do not meet financial aid satisfactory academic standards, which include either a 2.0 or 2.2 cumulative GPA (depending on applicable requirement) and/or 60% satisfactory completion of attempted credits, may not be eligible to receive financial aid.
 Notification of a financial aid eligibility probation, warning or ineligible status can occur at any point in the financial aid cycle.
 If disbursement has occurred, funds may be withdrawn and the student billed directly.
 Disbursement of financial aid items is through student accounts managed by the Finance Office.
-See the full FA SAP policy at https://mitchellhamline.edu/financial-aid/mhsl-fa-sap-policy/.
+See the full FA SAP policy for more information.